Carisbrooke Castle

 "In the year of Our Lord God, 1649, January the 30th day, was Kinge Charles beheaded at Whitehall Gate."

 Cromwell signed the death warrant.
-The following year two of the late King's children were taken to Carisbrooke and put in detention, where the 15 year old Princess Elizabeth cough cold and died.
+The following year two of the late King's children were taken to Carisbrooke and put in detention, where the 15 year old Princess Elizabeth caught a cold and died.
 The boy Prince was set free two years later and was shipped off to Holland.

 The cell King Charles was held in is now a ruin, the two cards below are from around 1910.